hyperledger-solang/solang/docs/language.rst

 multiple return values.
 The list can contain either:

 1. The name of an existing variable.
 The type must match the type of the return value.
-2. A variable declaration with a type.
-The type must match the type of the return value.
+2. A new variable declaration with a type.
+Again, the type must match the type of the return value.
-3. Empty; this return value is not used or accessible.
+3. Empty; this return value is ignored and not accessible.

 .. code-block:: javascript